huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 6
 - [x] 9

-#### What supernatural ceature is known for sucking blood from the body?
+#### What supernatural creature is known for sucking blood from the body?

 - [x] Vampire
 - [ ] Mummy